alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 ### How to cancel

-To downgrade or to cancel your sponsorship, please follow the [step-by-step guide from GitHub].
+To downgrade or cancel your sponsorship, please follow the [step-by-step guide from GitHub].
 If you have sponsored using an organizational account, ensure that you cancel the sponsorship under that specific account, as the [collaborator and sponsor accounts may differ].

   [step-by-step guide from GitHub]: https://docs.github.com/en/billing/managing-billing-for-github-sponsors/downgrading-a-sponsorship#canceling-a-sponsorship